 When Jennifer Arndt Robinson moved into her Baltimore neighborhood in 2001, she was told to stay away from nearby Patterson Park.
 What does a true nature and animal lover do?
 Jennifer got a dog and visited the 137-acre park daily.

-It was on these daily walks that she made new friends, connections and started shifting her perception of community.
-The park became a sort of third home to her, apart from her house and office, a critical urban ecosystem of people, nature and, of course, dogs.
-A critical refuge to “reset”—a place to get out of cars, be active, talk to people.
-To connect.
+On these daily walks, she made new friends and connections and started shifting her perception of community.
+The park became a sort of third home to her, apart from her house and office, a critical urban ecosystem of people, nature, and, of course, dogs.
+A critical refuge to “reset”—a place to get out of cars, be active, talk to people – to connect.

-To further support the efforts of the park, Jennifer joined the Friends of Patterson Park board in 2008, and then transitioned to a professional role a few years a later.
+To further support the park’s efforts, Jennifer joined the Friends of Patterson Park board in 2008 and then transitioned to a professional role a few years later.

-As a Firesoul, Jenny looks for ways to help make the space more sacred—a place for personal respite as well as community unity—and meaningful to park users.
-Some of this work is more practical, behind-the-scenes upkeep—keeping things working so the community doesn’t need to worry about it.
+As a Firesoul, Jenny looks for ways to help make the space more sacred—a place for personal respite and community unity—and meaningful to park users.
+Some of this work is more practical, behind-the-scenes upkeep—keeping things working, so the community doesn’t need to worry about it.

-In being a good listener and observer, one can effectively evolve to best serve people—to keep them coming back.
+In being a good listener and observer, one can effectively evolve to serve people best—to keep them coming back.
 To keep the community harmonious.
 To keep its people—and pets—healthy and inspired.